|Latymer All Saints Church of England Primary School and Nursery

 - Child with a physical or medical disability or need

 - Liaison with previous school or setting, if applicable

 - Observations of children when they come into school, by class teachers, Teaching Assistants and the SEND team.

 - Home Visits for children starting in Nursery or Reception.

 What should a parent do if they think their child may have special educational needs?

 If your child is attending the school already, first talk to your child’s class teacher.
 They will then ask the school’s Special Educational Needs Coordinator (SENCO) to contact you and arrange a meeting to discuss your concerns.
-If your child is joining our school, first speak to the school’s admission’s officer Sonia Ogundana and she will arrange a meeting with the SENCO.
+If your child is joining our school, first speak to the school’s Parent Support Adviser (PSA) Sonia Ogundana who is responsible for admissions and she will arrange a meeting with the SENCO.

 Who will explain my child’s needs and progress to me?